ilovekharkiv/EPAM/Homework #2. Databases.md

 ![This is a alt text.](/Screenshots/04.png "Database creation")

 ### 5. Fill in tables.
-Let's make it one by one, screenshots are attached below.
+Let's create the tables one by one, screenshots are attached below.

 5.1 Let's start with `countries` table.